Email: Chapter 18, Article 20

 (a) The State Superintendent of Schools shall organize, promote, administer and be responsible for:

-(2) Cooperating with all other public and private agencies engaged in relieving, caring for, curing, educating and rehabilitating exceptional children, and in helping coordinate the services of such agencies.
+(2) Cooperating with all other public and private agencies engaged in providing medical, mental health, educational, or respite services for students with exceptionalities, and in helping coordinate the services of such agencies.

-(B) A separate appropriation shall be made to the Department of Education to be disbursed to county boards and public charter schools authorized pursuant to §18-5G-1 et seq. of this code to assist them with serving exceptional children with high cost/high acuity special needs that exceed the capacity of county to provide with funds available.
-Each county board and public charter school shall apply to the state superintendent to receive this funding in a manner set forth by the state superintendent that assesses and takes into account varying acuity levels of the exceptional students.
+(B) A separate appropriation shall be made to the Department of Education to be disbursed to county boards and public charter schools authorized pursuant to §18-5G-1 et seq. of this code to assist them with serving exceptional students with high cost/high acuity exceptional needs that exceed the capacity of the local educational agency (LEA) to provide with funds available.
+Each local educational agency (LEA) shall apply to the state superintendent to receive this funding in a manner set forth by the state superintendent that assesses and takes into account varying acuity levels of the students with exceptionalities.
 Any remaining funds at the end of a fiscal year from the appropriation shall be carried over to the next fiscal year.
-When possible, federal funds shall be disbursed to county boards and public charter schools for this purpose before any of the state appropriation is disbursed.
-The state board shall promulgate a rule in accordance with the provisions of §29A-3B-1 et seq. of this code that implements the provisions of this subdivision relating to disbursing the funds to the county boards and public charter schools.
-The rule at least shall include a definition for "children with high acuity needs".
+When possible, federal funds shall be disbursed to local educational agencies (LEAs) for this purpose before any of the state appropriation is disbursed.
+The state board shall promulgate a rule in accordance with the provisions of §29A-3B-1 et seq. of this code that implements the provisions of this subdivision relating to disbursing the funds to the local educational agencies (LEAs).
+The rule at least shall include a definition for “children with high acuity needs”.

-(5) Assuring that all exceptional children in the state, including children in mental health facilities, residential institutions, private schools and correctional facilities as provided in §18-2-13f of this code receive an education in accordance with state and federal laws: Provided, That the state superintendent shall also assure that adults in correctional facilities and regional jails receive an education to the extent funds are provided therefor.
+(5) Assuring that all students with exceptionalities in the state, including students in mental health facilities, residential institutions, private schools receiving public funds and correctional facilities as provided in §18-2-13f of this code receive an education in accordance with state and federal laws: Provided, That the state superintendent shall also assure that adults in correctional facilities and regional jails receive an education to the extent funds are provided therefor and to the extent that those adult students are still eligible to receive a free appropriate public education (FAPE).

 (6) Performing other duties and assuming other responsibilities in connection with this program as needed.

-(b) Nothing contained in this section shall be construed to prevent any county board of education from establishing and maintaining special schools, classes, regular class programs, home-teaching or visiting-teacher services for exceptional children out of funds available from local revenue.
+(b) Nothing contained in this section shall be construed to prevent any local education agency (LEA) from establishing and maintaining a full continuum of services for students with exceptionalities out of funds available from local revenue.

 §18-20-6.
 Advisory council for the education of exceptional children.

-There shall be an advisory council for the education of exceptional children which shall advise and consult with the state Board of Education on matters pertinent thereto.
-The advisory council shall be composed of twelve members appointed by the state superintendent of free schools, four of which shall be parents of exceptional children utilizing or eligible for the services of the special educational programs established hereunder.
-Other members of the advisory council shall include at least one handicapped individual, teacher of exceptional children, state education official, local education official, and an administrator of programs for exceptional children.
+In accordance with the Individuals with Disabilities Education Act, there shall be an advisory council for the education of students with exceptionalities which shall advise and consult with the state Board of Education on matters pertinent thereto.
+The advisory council shall be composed of twelve members appointed by the state superintendent of schools, four of which shall be parents of students with exceptionalities utilizing or eligible for the services of the special educational programs established hereunder.
+Other members of the advisory council shall include at least one individual with a disability, teacher of students with exceptionalities, state education official, local education official, and an administrator of programs for students with exceptionalities.
 No more than two officers and employees of the state may be eligible for appointment to the advisory council.
 Members shall be appointed for terms of three years except for initial terms which may be for one, two or three years.
 Each year the terms of office of one third of the advisory council shall expire.
 The members of the advisory council shall be citizens and residents of this state, who by reason of their training, education or experience are qualified to carry out the functions of the advisory council under this article.

 All members shall be eligible for reappointment.
-A member shall, unless sooner removed, continue to serve until his term expires and his successor has been appointed and has qualified.
-A vacancy caused by the death, resignation or removal of a member prior to the expiration of his term shall be filled only for the remainder of such term.
+A member shall, unless sooner removed, continue to serve until the member’s term expires and the member’s successor has been appointed and has qualified.
+A vacancy caused by the death, resignation or removal of a member prior to the expiration of the member's term shall be filled only for the remainder of such term.

 For the purpose of carrying out its functions under this article, six members of the advisory council shall constitute a quorum.
-The advisory council shall meet at least four times each year at least two of which shall be held at a building in the State Capitol complex and at a time designated by the chairman.
-Additional meetings may be held when called by the chairman or when requested by six members of the advisory council.
+The advisory council shall meet at least four times each year and at a time designated by the chairperson.
+Additional meetings may be held when called by the chairperson or when requested by six members of the advisory council.

 The time and place of all meetings and agenda items must be publicly announced and available to the public upon request at least ten days prior to the meeting, and meetings must be open to the public.
 Official minutes must be kept of all council meetings and shall be made available to the public upon request.